nabeken/go-smtp-source/README.md

 # go-smtp-source

-go-smtp-source is a simple replacement written in Go for smtp-source in Postfix distribution.
+go-smtp-source is a simple drop replacement written in Go for smtp-source in Postfix distribution.

 ## Motivation